amaiya/ktrain/FAQ.md

   and copy the two files in `C:\Users\<your_user_name>\Miniconda3\envs\kt\Lib\site-packages\pywin32_system32` to `C:\Windows\System32`.
 - If you experience SSL certificate problems with either `pip` or `conda`, run `conda config --set ssl_verify false` and replace all `pip` comands above with `pip --trusted-host pypi.org --trusted-host files.pythonhosted.org`.
+- We have selected Python 3.7 in STEP 4 above with `python=3.7`, but Python 3.8 is default if removed.
+We recommend using Python 3.6 or Python 3.7 for time being due to yet-to-be-resolved bugs in the current version of TensorFlow.

 #### Running an Example